wmarshall484/DSI_LECTURES_2/random-forest/brian_bargh/bb-lecture.md

 * Take a bunch of bootstrap samples - say n
 * Train a high variance, low bias model on each of them
 * Average the results - this can reduce your variance by up to $\sqrt n$
-    - Quiz your neighbor: Why is it actually less than $\sqrt n$?
+    - Quiz your neighbor: Why is the reduction in variance less than $\sqrt n$?
 * This is Bootstrap Aggregation or 'Bagging'

 ## Correlation Between the Trees

-Why is it actually less than $\sqrt n$
+Why is the reduction in variance less than $\sqrt n$?

 * We are thinking about the population of all possible decision tree models on our data.
 * If I take $n$ samples *iid* from this distribution and average them the variance goes down by $\sqrt n$